 Opacity

-Outside of the Parallax Occlusion Mapping component the Material is relatively straight forward.
+Outside of the Parallax Occlusion Mapping section the Material is relatively straight forward.

 We feed the Parallax UVs created by our POM function (or just a TexCoord node if you’re skipping that part) into two RGB texture samplers; a Mask (Ambient Occlusion/Roughness/Opacity) and a Normal Map.
 I’m cheating a little bit by using a tinted version of the AO channel of the Mask for the Base Color.
 I think it looks okay, and it saves us from needing to use another texture.